Work Environment

 Many will seek out positions where there is direct contact with the public in some advisory role, whether a receptionist or a counsellor.
 Social people are motivated by an interest in different types of people and like diversity in their work environments.
 Many are drawn towards careers in the caring professions and social welfare area, whilst others prefer teaching and other 'informing' roles.

-Entry - Travel Consultant
+Entry / Progression - Travel Consultant

-Qualification abd routes into this career vary, but previous experiences in the Travel industry, or in Sales and customer service, are often required by employers.
+Qualification and routes into this career vary, but previous experiences in the travel industry, or in sales and customer service, are often required by employers.
+If you can speak additional languages that will likely be an advantage.

-Relevant subjects include: Hospitality, Business and management studies, Marketing and Public relations.
+Relevant subjects include: hospitality, business and management studies, marketing and public relations.

 In public services and agencies, there are often opportunities to progress your career to more senior positions, such as management and director roles.